09:31

 Cloud-Native as the Gold Standard

-Now that we've clarified these essential cloud terms, why are cloud-native architectures considered the gold standard?
+Now that we've clarified these essential cloud CAD terms, why are cloud-native architectures considered the gold standard?

-Cloud-native architectures are the best because they are specifically tailored to harness the full potential of cloud computing since they were designed for a cloud environment.
+A cloud-native architecture is the best because it is specifically tailored to harness the full potential of cloud computing – and now AI development – since it was designed for a cloud environment.

 By embracing microservices, containers, and serverless computing, cloud-native CAD software enables organizations to achieve unprecedented agility, scalability, and reliability.
 With cloud-native approaches, businesses can innovate quickly and rapidly adapt to changing market conditions while delivering exceptional value to their customers.